 Trail of Tears

 In the winter of 1831, under threat of invasion by the U.S. Army, the Choctaw became the first nation to be expelled from its land altogether.
 They made the journey to Indian Territory on foot (some “bound in chains and marched double file,” one historian writes), and without any food, supplies or other help from the government.

 Thousands of people died along the way.
 It was, one Choctaw leader told an Alabama newspaper, a “trail of tears and death.”

 The Indian-removal process continued.
 In 1836, the federal government drove the Creeks from their land for the last time: 3,500 of the 15,000 Creeks who set out for Oklahoma did not survive the trip.

-By 1838, only about 2,000 Cherokees had left their Georgia homeland for Indian territory.
+By 1838, only about 2,000 Cherokees had left their Georgia homeland for Indian Territory.
 President Martin Van Buren sent General Winfield Scott and 7,000 soldiers to expedite the removal process.
-Scott and his troops forced the Cherokee into stockades at bayonet point while whites looted their homes and belongings.
+Scott and his troops forced the Cherokee into stockades at bayonet point while his men looted their homes and belongings.

 Then, they marched the Indians more than 1,200 miles to Indian Territory.
 Whooping cough, typhus, dysentery, cholera and starvation were epidemic along the way.
 Historians estimate that more than 5,000 Cherokee died as a result of the journey.

 By 1840, tens of thousands of Native Americans had been driven off of their land in the southeastern states and forced to move across the Mississippi to Indian Territory.
 The federal government promised that their new land would remain unmolested forever, but as the line of white settlement pushed westward, “Indian Country” shrank and shrank.
 In 1907, Oklahoma became a state and Indian Territory was considered lost.